T-vK/ESP32-BLE-Keyboard/README.md

  - [ ] Read Numlock/Capslock/Scrolllock state
  - [ ] Add gamepad support
- - [ ] Auto-instantiate Keyboard, Mouse objects (like the standard Arduino libraries)
+ - [x] Auto-instantiate Keyboard, Mouse objects (like the standard Arduino libraries)
+ - [ ] Optimize so that only needed classes get created for BLE.

 ## Installation
 - (Make sure you can use the ESP32 with the Arduino IDE.
 [Instructions can be found here.](https://github.com/espressif/arduino-esp32#installation-instructions))